webiny/docs.webiny.com/docs/tutorials/building-serverless-graphql-api-webiny.md

 For now, the **Main GraphQL API** URL is what we care about the most.

-Using this URL, you can access the *`GraphQL playground`* in which you can see the complete GraphQL schema created from all of the services that Webiny provides.
+Using this URL, you can access the *`GraphQL playground`* in which you can see the complete GraphQL schema created from all the services that Webiny provides.

 Check out the schema below.